Zdravko Krivokapić: Personal life

 With his wife Jasminka, Krivokapić has five children (2 daughters and 3 sons) and three grandchildren.
 Three children have a master's degree, and the eldest daughter has a doctorate.
 Of the two youngest sons, one is a student and the other a high school student.
 The Rector of the Theological Seminary in Cetinje, Gojko Perović called Krivokapić a humble man, and a Christian in the best sense of the word.
 He also added that Krivokapić was donating money that was paid to him every month for transporting the poorest students at the seminary.
-Krivokapić said that he is a Montenegrin but that he knows his roots, declaring himself ethnically as a Montenegrin Serb.
+Krivokapić said that he is a Montenegrin but that he knows his roots, declaring himself as a Montenegrin-Serb.
 He has also stated that ethnic Serbs in Montenegro are not related to the territory of present-day Serbia by their ancestry, but represent the autochthonous people of Montenegro.
-He refers to Montenegrin Serbs and ethnic Montenegrins as one in the same people, often pointing out that the divisions between the two Montenegrin peoples have been imposed and highly politicized during recent historical circumstances.
+He refers to Montenegrin Serbs and ethnic Montenegrins as one and the same people, often pointing out that the divisions between the two Montenegrin peoples have been imposed and highly politicized during recent historical circumstances.
 By ancestry, he is a member of the Cuce clan of Old Montenegro.
 Krivokapić voted against the independence of Montenegro at the 2006 referendum, by voting to remain in a state union with Serbia.